SCALagos/tdd-devops-2025/03_Git_and_Github_by_MaryCynthia_Ejike/Git_and_Github.md

 - Click Create pull request

-✅ This submits your changes to SCAL for review and merging.
+✅ This submits your changes to the repository for review and merging.

  #### GitHub Collaboration Tips
 Always pull the latest changes before pushing: